 Physician Attitudes Toward Autopsy

-Poor communication between the treating clinician and the pathologist has contributed to a decrease in the number of autopsies performed.
-A lack of direct contact between the treating clinician and the pathologist before the autopsy, the fact that questions of clinical interest were not addressed, and lengthy reports that catalogue anatomic diagnoses without interpretation are some of the problems that have been cited.
+Some studies have also shown that clinicians do not request permission to perform an autopsy because, in their experience, autopsy results were not reported in a timely fashion or the quality of the autopsy was unsatisfactory.
+[46, 47] Other problems cited by physicians include a lack of direct contact between the treating clinician and the pathologist before the autopsy, the fact that questions of clinical interest were not addressed, and lengthy reports that catalogue anatomic diagnoses without adequate interpretation.
 (Autopsy communication will be discussed in another article.)

+Clinicians and pathologists recognize that the decreasing number of autopsies now being performed negatively impacts the ability for budding pathologists to gain the expertise needed to competently perform an adequate autopsy.
 Pathologists who choose autopsy as their major career focus tend to subspecialize in forensic pathology rather than hospital-based autopsy pathology.
-In community hospitals, the number of treating clinicians consistently requesting autopsies for their patients is low, as is the number of pathologists willing and able to competently perform an adequate autopsy.
-The highest autopsy rates are seen primarily in academic institutions where pathology residents are trained.
-Autopsy education remains a requirement for accreditation in pathology training programs and for board certification of pathologists, but it is not a requirement for completion of medical school or residency training and certification in other specialties of medicine.
+The number of treating clinicians consistently requesting autopsies for their patients in the community hospital setting is low, as is the number of pathologists willing and able to competently perform an adequate autopsy.
+The highest autopsy rates cluster in academic institutions where pathology residents are trained.
+Autopsy education remains a requirement for accreditation in pathology training programs and for pathology board certification, but it is not a requirement for completion of medical school or residency training and certification in other specialties of medicine.